Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
-Our long paper is accepted by WWW2022 research track.
+My long paper is accepted by WWW2022 research track.
 It is simple, effective and elegant!
 Thanks for my comrades' help!

 Our long paper is accepted by WSDM2022 as a regular paper.
 Thanks for my comrades' help!

-My long paper is accepted by EMNLP2021 main conference.
-Thanks for my comrades' help!
-I return to EMNLP after two years.
-I love this conference!

 Selected Publications
 ======